Forecasting software development projects

 To implement Step 4 of Reference Class Forecasting (RCF), we will follow these steps:

-2. Forecasting: Using each of the CRT time series to forecast the completion time for your current project.
+- Forecasting: Using the gathered data to forecast the completion time for your current project.
 We will make sure to consider uncertainty in the model predictions.

 Here is how the forecast may look like: on the forecast graph, the thick blue line represents the cumulative growth rate of the knowledge expected to be discovered for the successful delivery of the project.
 The x-axis displays the timeline of the new forecasted project, and the y-axis shows the cumulative growth of the knowledge to be discovered